funbox/diamonds/MIGRATION.md

 # Migrations

+# 3.0.0 → 4.0.0

+`deepFlatten` and `getHostnameFromString` helpers should be replaced on something else, because they were removed from the package.

 ## 2.6.0 → 3.0.0

 In case of using any workarounds for Node.js env, it's possible to remove them.